wjones127/Math442-HW1/README.md

 ./testc.sh > c_test_data.csv
 ```

-into the shell.

-**Note**: the C function does not compile on Mac OS X, because the timer function
-only exists on other OSes.
-I may look into a more portable option later.

-### The Assembly Test
+### Question 4: C-assembly Test
+We then tried using inline assembly to see how that affected performance.
-We implemented a `combine_array` function in assembly, which takes as input two float arrays and performs the the `+=` operation.
+To do this, we implemented a `combine_array` function in assembly, which takes as input two float arrays and performs the the `+=` operation.
 We then replaced `update_coordinates` with three calls to `combine_array`, one call for each coordinate.

+We benchmarked the c-assembly program using the same benchmarking techniques as described above.

 TODO add timings

-### Memory Profiling
+### Question Memory Profiling
 To profile the memory we used the massif tool inside of valgrind.
 The tool is used with the following commands:
 ```